 What it’s offering: PNC is offering hardship relief options, including payment assistance for customers experiencing COVID-related hardship.
-Customers can suspend automated payments and apply for a postponement using PNC’s hardship form.
+Options may include the ability to postpone payments for a period of time, reduced loan payments or even a loan modification.
+Borrowers can submit a request using PNC’s hardship form.

 What it’s offering: If you’re having difficulty making payments on your loan, Regions urges you to call 1-866-298-1113 to discuss options for loan payment relief.
 The lender may be able to reduce your payment amount, postpone your payment or offer a loan modification.
 Customers also can sign up for email or phone updates related to COVID-19 in their online banking portal.